moorepants/dissertation/control.rst

 My intention of the work presented in this dissertation falls in the second framework, with the intention of identifying the human controller.

+You can different bicyle models, different control structres and different ways to identify the numerical values of the control model.

 Single Track Vehicle Control Models
 ===================================